-How Negative or Positive is you Thinking
+How Negative or Positive is your Thinking?
+Test the Thinking Patterns

 The antidote for destructive thoughts is cultivating constructive ones.
 To help you do that, Seymour Epstein, Ph.
 D., professor of psychology at the University of Massachusetts and author of You’re Smarter Than You Think, adapted the following quiz from a psychological test he uses to help patients strengthen their coping skills.
 This exercise will tell you how positive (constructive) a thinker you are overall and identify the areas that could stand some pumping up.